 Flights to Hawaii

-Southwest made waves earlier in 2018 with the announcement of flights to Hawaii.
-Although an official date hasn’t been set yet, Southwest is still planning on selling the first ticket in 2018 when all governmental approvals have been made.
-Once these flights go on sale, maybe you’ll put your 65,000 bonus points or the Companion Pass to good use!
+Southwest made waves in 2018 with the announcement of flights to Hawaii.
+Although an official date hasn’t been set yet and there have been delays, Southwest is still planning on selling the first ticket when all governmental approvals have been made.
+Once these flights go on sale, maybe you’ll put your 40,000 bonus points to good use!

 When to Apply for the Southwest Rapid Rewards Priority Card?